Doctor of Nursing Practice

 Post-BSN Option

-The Post-BSN option prepares graduates as primary care providers in one of two practice-oriented specialties (also called clinical tracks).
+The Post-BSN option prepares graduates as primary care providers in one of two practice-oriented specialties (Adult-Gerontology Primary Care and Family-Individual Across the Lifespan).
 Temple’s was one of the first post-baccalaureate programs established in the Philadelphia region.
 The Post-BSN option is a 68-credit curriculum.
-Students complete 1,000 clinical hours including DNP project practicum hours, and clinical practice sites are selected to maximize learning.
+Students complete 1,000 clinical hours including 832 direct patient clinical hours and 168 DNP experience hours, and clinical practice sites are selected to maximize learning in the population specialty.
 The program offers three-year full-time or four-year part-time study options.

 Clinical Tracks